kelsa-gm/item-icon-updater/README.md

 1. All user-defined Items in the current game world.
 1. All Item Compendiums in the current game world.

+Note: The mapping of item names to icon files is performed at page load/refresh, so if game items or compendium items are added, these won't be recognized until the page is refreshed.

 ## Installation
 1. Copy this link and use it in Foundry's Module Manager to install the Module